Pretrained language models, particularly large language models (LLMs) like ChatGPT,

 training, thereby unintentionally reinforcing biased patterns and potentially causing harm.

-This thesis aims to investigate these biases across different categories, such as racial
+This project aims to investigate these biases across different categories, such as racial

 and gender biases, in both Estonian and English language models.